 Session 8 - Raising Teachability with Stuck Kids

 Stuckness is looked at as a primary source of learning problems as well as troubling behaviour.
 Stuckness also renders conventional discipline ineffective and even counterproductive.
 Alternative methods for dealing with behaviour are introduced.
 Six ways of compensating for stuckness are reviewed.
 Suggestions are given for keeping students safe and for softening their hearts.
 Included in this session are the keys to caring and considerate students, and how this attachment-based developmental approach differs from other approaches.

 The tuition fee for taking The Teachability Factor through continuing education is $200.
-This includes a virtual campus student pass of three months to access the videocourse material as well as other supporting materials.
+This includes a virtual campus student pass of four months to access the videocourse material as well as other supporting materials.
 If a personal copy of the DVD set is desired, the tuition fee is $275.

 The tuition fees for live courses arranged by individual Neufeld Course Facilitators or by other agencies are set independently and may differ from course to course.

 Neufeld Institute Faculty member Eva de Gosztonyi is coordinator for this course.